hogeschool/Software-Construction/readme.md

 ## Workshops

 ### <a href="/Workshop - Requirements Specification/01_introduction.md">Workshop 1 - REST + Requirements Specifications</a>

-In this workshop we will look at draw up requirements.
+In this workshop we will look at how to draw up requirements.
 What are good requirements and what should they meet, among other things.
 What is REST and how do APIs work, a short introduction and how to draw up requirements for it.
 Using examples, you will look at how you could analyze requirements from existing software, among other things.